Throckmorton County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-You'll lose your car and potentially still owe money.
+In Texas, if a vehicle remains unclaimed for an extended period (typically 30 days), the impound lot has the right to initiate a lien sale.
+This means they can sell your vehicle to recover the outstanding fees.
+Do not let it reach this point.
+Contact Rocky Hickam Towing as soon as possible to make arrangements for retrieving your vehicle.

 If You Can't Afford the Fees